open-telemetry/opentelemetry-java/CONTRIBUTING.md

 [CNCF CLA](https://identity.linuxfoundation.org/projects/cncf).
 A signed CLA will be enforced by an automatic check once you submit a PR, but you can also sign it after opening your PR.

+## Requirements

+Java 11 or higher is required to build the projects in this repository.
+The built artifacts can be used on Java 8 or higher.

 ## Checks

 Before submitting a PR, you should make sure the style checks and unit tests pass.
 You can run these